EFWob/RetroRadio/README.md

     in the channel list, i. e. if tuned to by other means, tune to Channel1).
   - The word 'down': if the current preset is not the first channel in the channe-list, tune to previous preset in channel-list. (if the current preset is not in the channel-list, i. e. if tuned to by other means, tune to ChannelMax).
   - The number -1.
-This will not do any change to the current playing, but can be useful to force the radio to switch to a specific channel (which would not happen if that channel was the same that has been set by the previous call to the channel-command).
+This will not do any change to the current playing, but can be useful to force the radio to switch to a specific channel by a later __channel=x__-command (which would not happen if that channel was the same that has been set by the previous call to the channel-command).

 ## Genre playlists